-Important: Custom namespaces, properties, and enumeration values cannot be deleted or modified.
-Once you have created a custom property, you can only add classes to which the property applies and enumeration values.
-The creation and edit property wizards require you to review the property before enabling the final action to create or edit it.
+Important: You cannot delete or modify custom namespaces, properties, and enumeration values.
+Once you have created a custom property, you can only add classes to which the property applies, and enumeration values.
+The creation and edit property wizards require you to review the property before creating or editing it.